JaiWillems/celest/docs/source/modules/encounter.rst

 Celest contains various data structures to hold individual windows and collections of windows.
 The :class:`VisibleTimeWindow` class holds information regarding a single visible time window.
 Similarly, the :class:`ObservationWindow` class holds information regarding a single observation window.
-The :class:`WindowHandler` class is used to hold collections of either visible time windows or observation windows.
+The :class:`WindowCollection` class is used to hold collections of either visible time windows or observation windows.

 .. autoclass:: celest.encounter.window_handling.VisibleTimeWindow